-At a larger scale, erosion mitigation can be implemented through effective watershed management.
-In this regard several interventions are recommended; priority for upper catchment treatment, early treatment of gullies and minimization of gully heads (gully plugging) and rehabilitation of affected areas through simple, cheap, flexible and local available materials are possible solutions.
-Involvement of different stakeholders and main governmental offices and agencies working on watershed protection is essential.
-Making the multiple use of roads part of water harvesting in watershed management is essential.
+At a larger scale - erosion mitigation can be implemented through effective watershed management.
+In this regard several interventions are recommended; priority for upper catchment treatment, early treatment of gullies and minimization of gully heads and rehabilitation of affected areas through simple, cheap, flexible and local available materials are possible solutions.
+Institutions play a role in the above measures therefore involvement of different stakeholders and governmental offices/bureaus is key for succesful integration of all parties involved.
+Moreover, inclusion of water harvesting approaches in watershed management and multiple use of roads are additional issues to include at watershed management level.

-9. Roads as flood control mechanisms
+9.Roads as flood control mechanisms and water retentention

 Roads subgrades and embankments act as dikes and they in principle compartimentlize the land scape.
 In areas prone to periodical floods - roads may serve as flood regulators.
-The location of roads and the main cross-drainage infrastructure is important and it can help to attenuate the floods.
+The location of roads is important